ADicksonLab/wepy/sphinx/index.rst

-A Weighted Ensemble  (WE) simulation framework
+wepy: A Weighted Ensemble (WE) simulation framework
 ==============================================

 .. optional logo here